dmuth/splunk-twint/README.md

 please check out more detailed instructions in <a href="HOW-TO-DOWNLOAD-MANY-TWEETS.md">HOW-TO-DOWNLOAD-MANY-TWEETS.md</a>.

-#### "Twint-lite"

-In a few places, the term "twint-lite" is referenced.
-If you look in
-<a href="Dockerfile-lite#L20">the Dockerfile around line 20</a>, you'll see that I wrote
-a series of `sed` commands to remove refernces to the `pandas` module.
-I have no issues with that module per se, but its presence was causing builds to take upwards of 10-15 minutes on my machine.
-Removing references to it sped up builds of the Docker image to be around 30 seconds, without breaking the core functionality of pulling Twitter timelines.

-Or, to paraphrase Adam Savage, I rejected the reality and substituted my own. :-)

 #### Running Python scripts in Splunk

 The Twint CLI is just a wrapper for the Twint Python module.
 The module can be